atomicptr/boxed-php/README.md

 # boxed-php

-PHP application base container using NGINX with PHP-FPM
+Convenient PHP base container

+## Features

+- PHP-FPM and nginx in one container
+- Runs Laravel and Symfony applications out of the box
+- Supports PHP versions 8.2, 8.3 and 8.4
+- Updated daily

 ## Usage